National Society of the Daughters Of the American Revolution - Kate Barry Chapter in Spartanburg, SC

 For dates and directions to our meetings, please Contact Us

-February 2014 Date/Time TBA The Piedmont Club, Joint Chapter meeting with Battle of Cowpens Chapter & State Regent Dot Lind
+February 6, 2014 at 11:00am at The Piedmont Club, Joint Chapter meeting with Battle of Cowpens Chapter & State Regent Dot Lind

 March 18, 2014 Stax/Billy D’s Restaurant